plone/training/docs/mastering-plone/what_is_plone.md

 ```
 ````

-### CMF

-- `CMF` was an add-on for Zope to build Content Management Systems (like Plone).
-- It provides libraries for building content management applications together with the Zope Application Server.
+(what-is-plone-traversal-architecture-plone-label)=

-### Plone (the backend)
+### Plone content management system

 This is the backend of the CMS.
-This is what we are extending and using during this training.
+Indeed it is a collection of Python packages extending a Zope application.

+Plone adds to a Zope application: workflows, a framework to define content types, the feature to maintain multi language content, a catalog indexing content, and many more features.

+(what-is-plone-traversal-architecture-rest-api-label)=

-### Rest API
+### REST API

 {doc}`plone6docs:plone.restapi/docs/source/index`
 is a hypermedia API to access Plone content using REST (Representational State Transfer).

-It is used to connect the Volto frontend with Plone.
+It is used to connect the Volto frontend with Plone backend.

 (volto-basics-label)=

 ### Volto Frontend

 [Volto](https://github.com/plone/volto) is the default frontend for Plone 6 written in ReactJS.